2025 NEWS

 The case for individualized assessments is illustrated here by the HEPAVIEW™ images shown for an 82 year old female cirrhotic patient who developed hepatocellular carcinoma (HCC) and later died.

-As the HEPATIQ fLV-PHM differential graph below shows, when she was first assessed for liver function she was an H2 and remained so for more than three years before progressing to H3.
-After her HCC was detected, she was treated with radio frequency ablation (RFA).
-However, the cancer returned and she was then treated with Y90 radio embolization.
+As the HEPATIQ fLV-PHM differential graph below shows, when she was first assessed for liver function she was an H2.
+After her HCC was detected, she was treated with radio frequency ablation and then with Y90 radio embolization.
+She had progressed to H4 by the time she was treated with Y90.
+She developed ascites, hepatic encephalopathy and subsequently died.